gknowles/dimcli/README.md

   - cmake -G "Visual Studio 14 2015 Win64" ..
   - cmake --build .
 - Test
-  - cd dimcli\build\bin
-  - clitest
+  - ctest -C Debug
-    - should print some random stuff ending with "All tests passed"
 - Visual Studio 2015
-  - open dimcli\dimcli.sln (not the one in dimcli\build\dimcli.sln)
+  - open dimcli\dimcli.sln (not the one in dimcli\build\dimcli.sln) for github integration to work

 ## Include in your project
-- Copy the source files
+- Copy the includes files
+- Link to the library, or just add "cli.cpp" to your project